-Life Coaching Tip: Unexpected kindness and connection with a “stranger” can create a heartfelt experience for both the giver and the receiver.
-This connection can feel very joyful and spiritual in nature.
+Life Coaching Tip: Unexpected connection with a “stranger” can create a heartfelt experience for both the giver and the receiver.
+This bond can feel both joyful and spiritual in nature.
 No matter your circumstances, I encourage you to open yourself up to the love that is all around you.
-Look for connection in every interaction.
-Let it in.
+Look for enchanting connections in every interaction, and let them in!

-This story is about a man who my husband respectfully referred to as “Wilderness Man.”
-He would walk his dog in the park around the same early hours of the morning that we walked our late-dog, Penny.
+This story is about a man who my husband respectfully called “Wilderness Man.”
+This man walked his dog in the park around the same early hours of the morning that we walked our late-dog, Penny.

 While on our walks, we would typically hear Wilderness Man’s hound dog baying before we saw him, as the dog barked all around the park.
 Clearly, the pup did not share its owner’s social anxiety for he made his presence well known.

-Each time I would wave at him and say “hello”, however he would just turn his head and look away.
+Although I would wave and say hello every time I saw him, he would always turn his head and look away.
 It was obvious that he was uncomfortable with the interaction.

 Shortly after Penny passed away, I was walking on the trail alone, filled with grief and sadness.
 When I came around the corner, I almost bumped into Wilderness Man who was walking with his unusually silent dog.